Category Archives: Jordanian Royals

 In 1949, Abdullah married his third wife Nahda bint Uman in 1949.
 They had no children.

 In 1916, Abdullah took part in the Great Arab Revolt against the Ottomans with his brother Faisal.
 As a result, Abdullah was proclaimed King of Iraq on March 8, 1920, and on the same day, Faisal was proclaimed King of Syria.
 However, Abdullah refused the throne of Iraq.
 After his refusal, Faisal, who had just been defeated in Syria and was in need of a kingdom, accepted the position.
 In 1921, Abdullah was recognized by the United Kingdom as the Emir of Transjordan under British protectorate.
-In May 1946, Transjordan was released from the status of a British protectorate and recognized as the independent nation of Jordan and Abdullah became the first King of the Hashemite Kingdom of Transjordan (renamed the Hashemite Kingdom of Jordan in 1949).
+In May 1946, Transjordan was released from the status of a British protectorate and recognized as the independent nation of Jordan.
+Abdullah became the first King of the Hashemite Kingdom of Transjordan (renamed the Hashemite Kingdom of Jordan in 1949).
 In 1947, Abdullah was the only Arab ruler to accept the United Nation’s plan for Palestine.
 However, Jordan took part in the 1948 Arab-Israeli War and annexed the territories of the West Bank captured by the Jordanian troops in Palestine.

 On July 20, 1951, 69-year-old King Abdullah I of Jordan was assassinated as he entered the Al-Aqsa Mosque in the Old City of Jerusalem, probably because of his moderate attitude towards Israel.
 The assassin was Mustapha Shukri Usho, a 21-year-old tailor from Jerusalem who belonged to a group that wanted to prevent a permanent division of Palestine by Jordan and Israel.
 King Abdullah had been accompanied by his 15-year-old grandson, the future King Hussein I of Jordan.
 Hussein was at his grandfather’s side and was hit too, but a medal that had been pinned to Hussein’s chest at his grandfather’s insistence deflected the bullet and saved his life.
 King Abdullah’s son succeeded him as King Talal and Talal’s son Hussein was named Crown Prince.
 However, King Talal suffered from mental illness and was forced to abdicate just a year later.
-The 16-year old Crown Prince became King Hussein I with a regency council established until he reached the age of 18.
+The 16-year-old Crown Prince became King Hussein I with a regency council established until he reached the age of 18.

 King Abdullah I was buried in a mausoleum at the Royal Cemetery, near Raghadan Palace within the Royal Compound (Al-Maquar).